-Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.
+Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the

 Exchange differences arising on settlement or translation of monetary items are recognised in profit or loss with the exception of the following:

 - Exchange differences arising on monetary items that forms part of a reporting entity's net investment in a foreign operation are recognised in profit or loss in the separate financial statements of the reporting entity or the individual financial statements of the foreign operation, as appropriate.
 In the financial statements that include the foreign operation and the reporting entity (e.g., consolidated financial statements when the foreign operation is a subsidiary), such exchange differences are recognised initially in OCI.
 These exchange differences are reclassified from equity to profit or loss on disposal of the net investment. - Exchange differences arising on monetary items that are designated as part of the hedge of the Company's net investment of a foreign operation.
-These are recognised in OCI until the net investment is disposed of, at which time, the cumulative amount is reclassified to profit or loss. - Tax charges and credits attributable to exchange differences on those monetary items are also recorded in OCI.
+These are recognised in OCI until the net investment is disposed of, at which time, the cumulative amount is reclassified to profit or loss - Tax charges and credits attributable to exchange differences on those monetary items are also recorded in OCI.

 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the xviii) Fair value measurement b) In the absence of a principal market, in the most advantageous market for the asset or liability
+The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item.